Mr. Blumberg is a partner in Kurzman Eisenberg Corbin & Lever, LLP’s Trusts and Estates Department.

 In 1977, Mr. Blumberg established Gerald & Lawrence Blumberg, LLP, a New York law firm that specialized in representing individuals, families and their business and charitable ventures.
 Mr. Blumberg and his colleagues at Gerald & Lawrence Blumberg, LLP joined Kurzman Eisenberg in January, 2017.

 Mr. Blumberg is involved in many philanthropic causes, especially Israel’s Weizmann Institute of Science, which he has served for over 35 years.
-He is currently a member of the Institute’s Executive Board and Management Committee, a Trustee and Chair of the Oversight Board of its multi-billion dollar global endowment, and Chair of the Board of Trustees of its Feinberg Graduate School.
+He is currently Vice-Chair of the Institute’s Executive Board and Management Committee, a Trustee and Chair of the Oversight Board of its multi-billion dollar global endowment, and Chair of the Board of Trustees of its Feinberg Graduate School.
 In 2013, Mr. Blumberg completed three terms as National Chair of the American Committee for the Weizmann Institute of Science, Inc., where he continues to play a major role.
 In 2001, the Weizmann Institute of Science awarded Mr. Blumberg a Ph.D., Honoris Causa for his service.